amyjko/foundations-of-information/chapters/power.md

 The podcasts below all reveal the power of information in different ways.

 * [The Other Extinguishers|https://www.thisamericanlife.org/727/boulder-v-hill/act-two-10] (Act 2), Boulder v.
-Hill, This American Life_.
+Hill, This American Life.
 Shows how a long, collaborative history of science led to the DNA sequencing of the SARS-CoV-2 "spike" in just 10 minutes ([transcript|https://www.thisamericanlife.org/727/transcript])

-* [Electoral College Documents, 2020|https://podcasts.apple.com/us/podcast/electoral-college-documents-2020/id549558135?i=1000504239005], Documents that Changed the World_.
+* [Electoral College Documents, 2020|https://podcasts.apple.com/us/podcast/electoral-college-documents-2020/id549558135?i=1000504239005], Documents that Changed the World.
 Discusses how the U.S. electoral college system actually determine transfer of power in United States elections.

-* [Statistical Significance, 1925|https://podcasts.apple.com/us/podcast/statistical-significance-1925/id549558135?i=1000344069440], Documents that Changed the World_.
+* [Statistical Significance, 1925|https://podcasts.apple.com/us/podcast/statistical-significance-1925/id549558135?i=1000344069440], Documents that Changed the World.
 Discusses the messy process by which scientific certainty is established.